 Suggested reading: Priced and Unpriced Financing Rounds: What are the Differences?

-Why can’t startups just issue equity to investors instead of using convertible notes or SAFEs?
+Why don't startups just issue equity to investors instead of using convertible notes or SAFEs?

 Convertible financing instruments such as convertible notes and SAFEs exist largely for tax reasons, or, more specifically, to minimize the risk of startups and startup founders being audited by the IRS.

 When a company first starts out, the company is worth almost nothing and the founders are able to buy their common stock at time of incorporation for a small amount of cash at a price equal to the par value (minimum price, as specified in the company’s articles of incorporation).

 If that startup were to turn around 3 months later and issue preferred shares to investors in a funding round at $2.00 per share, this would look fishy to tax officials and potentially draw scrutiny from IRS auditors.

 To avoid offering equity investment at a steep markup so soon after a company incorporated, startup lawyers invented convertible notes, which are effectively a loan or debt instrument that must either be paid back with cash before the maturity date or the note will convert into shares when the company raises a priced financing round.

 The Standard Agreement for Future Equity, or SAFE, was drafted by Y Combinator in conjunction with Orrick, a top startup law firm in 2013.
 The SAFE is a simplified version of the convertible note and removes the loan and maturity date altogether.
 Like a convertible note, a SAFE converts during an equity round—specifically, the next funding round.
 (More on that shortly.)